To vote in any UK elections you must be registered on the electoral register.

 Completing your ballot paper

 Take your ballot paper into a polling booth.
 There'll be a shelf for you to lean and write on.
-Use your own pen or pencil, but if you forgot to bring one, ask the poll clerks for one.
+You can use your own pen or pencil, but if you forgot to bring one, ask the poll clerks for one.

 If you make a mistake, don't worry.
 As long as you haven't already put it in the ballot box, just let the polling station staff know and they can give you a replacement ballot paper.